kanugurajesh/EduJoy/README.md

 The root of the problem lies not solely in the students but also in the environment and conditions they navigate.
 Instead of condemning their inclinations, what if we could redirect the same dopamine surge towards education?
 Introducing EduJoy, a gamified Learning Management System (LMS) that transforms the learning experience into a captivating game with interactive elements, rewarding systems, and a touch of Learning Love Magic (LLM).

-I have added the following AI Powered resources in the application to provide :-
+I have added the following AI Powered resources in the application to provide proper teaching resources :-
 - <b>Imagen</b> :- Many students love to see the images of the things they are learning and this tool can help them materialize their need
 - <b>QA</b> :- This is an Question Answering application which solves the doubts of the students It is powered with gemini pro and it will try it's best to answer the question.
 - <b>Chat</b> :- This is a personalized chat application which the helps the model to mimic the converstation with the teacher.